cotowali/cotowali/README.md

 # Cotowari

-A script language that transpile into POSIX sh
+A statically typed script language that transpile into POSIX sh

 ## Installation